fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 `rabbit@DOMAIN` node first.

-You can start by evaluating the following expression using the Erlang interpreter (don\'t forget the dot at the end of each expression):
+You can start by evaluating the following expression using the Erlang interpreter (don't forget the dot at the end of each expression):